mimimi-lab/nkonko-unchiyu/README.md

 Longer and riskier actions generally earn more points.

-### Personal UNCHI
+### Personal Poop!UNCHIYU

 An individual penalty.

-If your personal pressure exceeds its limit, you trigger a Personal UNCHI event and receive penalty points.
+If your personal pressure exceeds its limit, you trigger a Personal Poop UNCHIYU event and receive penalty points.

-The same amount is also added to the Shared UNCHI accumulation.
+The same amount is also added to the Shared POOP UNCHIYU accumulation.

-Personal UNCHI does not directly damage Dirty Water.
+Personal POOP UNCHIYU does not directly damage Flush power.

-### Shared UNCHI
+### Shared Poop!
+UNCHIYU

 The primary defeat trigger.

-When Shared UNCHI accumulation reaches its limit, a Shared UNCHI event occurs.
+When Shared POOP UNCHIYU accumulation reaches its limit, a Shared UNCHI event occurs.

 It damages Dirty Water and may determine the losing player.